 - Add in the capers and rosemary.

-Top with grated Romano cheese.
+Top with grated Romano cheese and serve immediately.